-What might the following dog movements have in common?
+What might the following canine gestures have in common?

-They are all behaviours that dogs use to ‘communicate’.
+They are all behaviours that your puppy uses to ‘communicate’.

 Dogs can ‘whisper’ too

-Kendall Sheppard, a veterinary behaviourist and author of “The Canine Commandments”, suggests there is a “Canine Ladder of Aggression”, see below.
-It’s a handy little infographic to help humans learn to speak ‘Dog’ … and understand that dogs don’t bite for ‘no reason’.
-The picture shows a range of behaviours that dogs use to indicate they are anxious or uncomfortable.
-Some dogs may not show all of the behaviours, nor necessarily in this order, but its a useful analogy.
+Kendall Sheppard, a veterinary behaviourist and author of “The Canine Commandments”, suggests there is a “Canine Ladder of Aggression”, see above infographic .
+It explains that dogs rarely (if ever) bite for ‘no reason’.
+Usually dogs give plenty of signals that they feel anxious or uncomfortable with the situation.

-- The behaviours at the bottom of the ladder are a bit like the dog whispering.
+- The behaviours at the bottom of the ladder are like the dog whispering.

-- As you go up the ladder, it’s the dog is saying ‘no really, pleeease stop’.
+- As you go up the ladder the dog is saying ‘pleeease stop’.

 - The next escalation point may be to ‘shout’.